PREVIOUS: Healthy I. (#1)

 T: improved conceptual & creative thinking, superior memory recall

-E: pleasant emotions
+E: pleasant emotions (& ability to handle painful ones)

 A: enhanced performance & willingness to engage in a wide variety of tasks.